 The medical establishment declared that Kelley's treatment was quackery, and the myth of the lone genius persecuted by the powers-that-be was born.
 He was given a few months to live by a doctor who diagnosed him with pancreatic cancer.
 He took pig enzymes, coffee enemas, lots of vitamins and minerals, and ate a diet he designed for himself.
 He lived another forty-three years before dying of a heart attack.
 What more proof does one need that his method cures cancer?
 Well, it's much more probable that he was misdiagnosed than that his methods--which have no basis in science--cured him of cancer.
 But, many people want to believe that they can be in control of their cancer no matter what the science says.
 Such people are vulnerable to self-deception and to placing a higher value on their interpretations of personal experience than on what has been established beyond a reasonable doubt by scientists.
 They are also vulnerable to bogus therapies offered by the likes of Kelley and Gonzalez.

-See also alkaline diet, Jon Barron and the Barron effect, Russell Blaylock, M.D., Rashid Buttar, The China Study, Hulda Clark, Phillip Day, electromagnetic field (EMF), electro-sensitives, faith healing, Gerson therapy, Ernst Hartmann, John of God, Matthias Rath, William C. Rader, radionics, shark cartilage, vibrational medicine, vitamin supplements, and Robert O. Young.
+See also alkaline diet, Jon Barron and the Barron effect, Russell Blaylock, M.D., Rashid Buttar, The China Study, Hulda Clark, Phillip Day, electromagnetic field (EMF), electro-sensitives, faith healing, Gerson therapy, Ernst Hartmann, John of God, natural cancer cures, Matthias Rath, William C. Rader, radionics, shark cartilage, vibrational medicine, vitamin supplements, and Robert O. Young.

 by Robert Todd Carroll